Soyat Kalan: Demographics

 Soyat Kalan is drained by Kanthyal and Kalisindh rivers.

+Educational Institutes

+There are number of educational institutions in Soyat, such as Government College, Soyat, and a Government Boys and Government Girls schools.

 Religion

 With more than a hundred Hindu temples, Soyatkalan has been famous in the local area for many years.
 Some of the most famous temples in town are Chausath Yogini Mandir, Banke Bihari Temple, Radha Krishna Mandir badi Khedi, Raman Bihari, Shri Ram Temple, Maa Ashapurana Mandir Patti Rawla, Narsingh Mandir, Baba Ramdev Mandir, Bada Ganpati Mandir, Lakhabir Mandir, Bavari Temple, Gayatri Temple, Balaji Temple, Narmadeshwar Temple, Dhola Khedi Temple, Panchmukhi Temple, and Vishwakarma Temple.
 Chausath Yogini Temple is said to be one of the three oldest Chausath Mata temples of India.
 Soyat also has some mosques for its Muslim population, the biggest of which is Jama Masjid on Patti Road.